 (1) DATABASES.
 Databases are collections of articles & data that the library subscribes to.
 There is no single database exclusively for TESOL; rather, we consult several databases: the Education database (ERIC), the Linguistics databases (LLBA), and so on.
 To see the databases grouped in categories for TESOL, click the "Choosing Databases" tab above.
-To get to the databases from the Library's homepage, click the "Databases" icon in the upper left, then choose your database alphabetically (A-Z row) or grouped by your major (Subject pull-down menu).
+To get to the databases from the Library's homepage, click the "Databases" icon, then choose your database alphabetically (A-Z row) or grouped by your major (Subject pull-down menu).

 (3) GOOGLE SCHOLAR.
 Google Scholar is not a library database, but can still be a helpful tool.
 Google Scholar is Google's